farheen-akhter-23/FarheenAkhter786/README.md

 Feel free to explore my repositories for projects showcasing these skills in act.

-Also reach out to me at **akhter0893@gmail.com** or connect me over linkedin **https://www.linkedin.com/in/farheen-akhter-153a0b156/** for collaboration on job oppurtunities or technical discussion!
+Also reach out to me at **akhter0893@gmail.com** or connect with me over linkedin **https://www.linkedin.com/in/farheen-akhter-153a0b156/** for collaboration on job oppurtunities or technical discussion!